LGE-ARC-AdvancedAI/auptimizer/docs/environment.rst

 Similar to GPU mapping, users can specify the computing nodes to be used with ``--node <node mapping file>`` during setup

 A node configuration file contains each node per line (e.g., ``username@hostname``.)
-And an SSH connection without password authentication is required (use ``ssh-keygen`` to create keyless access).
+An SSH connection without password authentication is required (use ``ssh-keygen`` to create keyless access).

 The format of the file must be one of the followings: